eosnetworkfoundation/internationalization/README.md

 Etherum makes use of many tools; however [Crowdin](https://crowdin.com/) is prometly featured in their translation site.

+### Etherum Reviews
+Community translations are reviewed by a professional translation team.
+Etherum uses [Crowdin](https://crowdin.com/) which allows for a 2-pass review process.
+First translation by the community, and followed by a professional review.
+The professional review only occures after the community reaches 100% translation for a file.

+### Etherum Bounties
+Etherum may be offering bounties for translations.
+From looking at the [Etherum translation program](https://ethereum.org/en/contributing/translation-program/) the community translations are done pro-bono.

 ## Term Glossary
 For translations a Term Glossary is very important.
 Translating engineering and technical documenation requires both language expertise and engineering expertise.
 A term glossary stores a mapping of terms between languages.
 Leveraging a term glossary
 * Enables language experts to get the right engineering terms.